 Part of the reason you will want to keep working with – at least – some retailers is straightforward.
 Put simply, they’re good at selling to consumers; it’s what they do.

 Retailers have the customer-facing experience that your brand may not.
-They also have the systems and tech in place to handle B2C sales.
+They also have the systems and tech in place to handle B2C (business to consumer) sales.
 If you’ve never sold direct to consumers before, you’ll have neither of those things.
 Accruing and developing them, while turning a profit, is another challenge of adopting a DTC approach.

 Walking the Tightrope of DTC & Wholesale